hujhax/austin-improv-wiki/Dav Wallace.md

 While a regular performer with [[ComedySportz]], Dav has also performed in many other AIC shows through the years.

-Dav's is a pun-slinger.
+Dav is a pun-slinger.
 In 2012, he won the O'Henry Pun-Off.

 Dav works as a technical writer, and has two sons by his wife Kim.